Anna (name changed) has just learned that she is a Soft Summer. She expected Soft Autumn. She is 30 years old.

 If you did a big hair adjustment on day 1, the change-averse parts of us might say, “Wrong, off, can’t be right, looks weird, change it back, need to go find someone and pester them till they confirm that I looked better before, get me to a phone, I’ll see a different colorist, can’t be, can’t be, can’t be.”

 As a child, the hair was a warm toffee blonde.
 Nevermind.
 Anna has different skin now and her childhood hair might not work at all.
 Today, she is the pine cone highlight (should she choose to have them), rather than the wheat field.
 Her natural base, just visible at the temple below, is not very dark, a medium ash brown.
 Her eyebrow is light-medium ash brown.
 Letting the red fade till she can go back to her natural base color, with those watery grey-green eyes, would be like looking into a misty forest.

 Breaking emotional ties

-You can’t get rid of your color luggage that fast.
 Letting go of the past is shaky for all of us.
-“I always saw myself as…” needs to be uprooted but it’s dug in deep.
-Doing something different is always destabilizing, even if it’s driving a new way to work.
-You can’t hold your balance and your position.
-It’s uncomfortable.
+“I always saw myself as…” is dug in deep.
+Doing something different is always destabilizing, even if it is driving a new way to work.
+You cannot hold your balance and your position.

-Release who your parents expected.
 Never look back over your shoulder again.
-You’re not her anymore.
+You are not her anymore.
 You can choose what she has that you want to keep.
 Allow the calm, strong feeling of finding, and speaking, in your own true voice.

 Anna will be treated differently as she separates from her past and realizes that she may have to step up to how beautiful the world sees her to be.
 It will take about a year.